Return to MCAT® Blog Homepage

 What to Bring to the MCAT

 You’ve done it.
-You’ve studied, prepared, reviewed, and now you’re ready to get that goal score on MCAT test day.
-While the process of getting here has probably been pretty stressful, you’ll want to make sure that test day is as easy as possible.
+You’ve studied, prepared, reviewed, and now you’re ready to get that goal MCAT score.
+While the process of getting here has probably been stressful, the final item on your list should be understanding what to bring to MCAT test day and what you should leave at home.

 Proper Identification